 In 2006, my wife and I took a 17-day, 4,393-mile road trip with our

-But how do you even begin planning a journey like that one?
-Believe it or not, it wasn’t as difficult as it sounds.
-We learned a lot in the process, and we want to share it all with you.
+Believe it or not, the answer to #2 is pretty easy too.
+Planning that trip wasn't nearly as difficult as it sounds.
+We learned a lot in the process, and I built this website to share our best road trip tips with you.

 Now, wait a minute….

 How can you really enjoy the freedom of the open road if you carefully plan out your whole trip in advance?

 It's simple.
 You make a plan so you’ll be sure to see everything you want to see, stay within your timeframe and budget, and avoid getting stranded.
 But then once you're out on your journey, you can make little changes to your plan whenever the mood hits you.